 Python is dynamically typed, this means that you don’t need to state the types of variables when you declare them or anything like that.
 You can do things like x=111 and then x=”I’m a string” without error

 Writing Python code is quick but running it is often slower than compiled languages.
 Fortunately，Python allows the inclusion of C based extensions so bottlenecks can be optimized away and often are.
-The numpy package is a good example of this, it’s really quite quick because a lot of the number crunching it does isn’t actually done by Python
+The numpy package is a good example of this, it’s really quite quick because a lot of the number-crunching it does isn’t actually done by Python (python coding interview questions)

-The built-in datatypes in Python is called dictionary.
-It defines one-to-one relationship between keys and values.
-Dictionaries contain pair of keys and their corresponding values.
+Answer: The built-in data types in Python is called a dictionary.
+It defines a one-to-one relationship between keys and values.
+Dictionaries contain a pair of keys and their corresponding values.
 Dictionaries are indexed by keys.

 3. How is Multithreading achieved in Python?

 Answer: Python has a multi-threading package but if you want to multi-thread to speed your code up, then it’s usually not a good idea to use it.

 Python has a construct called the Global Interpreter Lock (GIL).
 The GIL makes sure that only one of your ‘threads’ can execute at any one time.
 A thread acquires the GIL, does a little work, then passes the GIL onto the next thread.